 When applying for your student visa, you must prove that you can afford tuition and living expenses in the US.
 Some examples of financial sponsors for students are grants, family members, government organizations, and private companies.

 To apply for a student visa, you first need to be accepted by a SEVP-certified US institution.
-Once you are accepted, you then need to choose which type of student visa best fits with your situation, as each has its own specific conditions and requirements.
+Once you are accepted, you then need to choose which type of student visa best fits your situation, as each has its own specific conditions and requirements.

 Have questions about the student visa process?
 Attend an upcoming Shorelight webinar >